onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-We can get the content of the new task straight from the form field.
+We can get the content of the new task straight from our form's `task` input field.
-Because the field has a name, we can access the content via the event object `event.target.task.value`.
+Because this field has a name, we access its content via the `event` object: `event.target.task.value`.

 ```js
 <form onSubmit={addTask}>